 By the light of the anxious moon, Conall led the last of Alba’s army into Hogwarts.
 Faint torchlight guided them through passages that were slick with humid dew and stank of the marshy loch.
 Rats, and other, less daring rodents provided a chattering chorus to mark their progress.
 In the dark, Conall saw their eyes shining with hollow amusement and his gut clenched.

-were the true masters of Hogwarts.
+Perhaps they were the true masters of Hogwarts.

 The passage climbed up from the depths of a valley, winding up a steady slope so that the men bent their frames forward and used their swords as walking sticks to keep their balance.
 When they reached a plateau, Conall stopped and raised his torch above his head.
 Embers rained down and singed his beard.

 “Men of Alba!” he called, hoping almost that the sleeping Cornish soldiers in the Great Hall above heard the mighty echo of his voice.
 In their last moments, he wished them all the fear and regret due to men who marauded and took delight in conquest.

 His son Iagan reached his side, sweat streaming down his brow despite the drifts of snow that had piled up outside the castle.
 “Father,” he said, a pleasant eagerness to his voice.
 He too wished for blood.